coraallensavietta/GitHubPrez/SetupGitandGitHubActivity.md

 **Step 4**: Cache your GitHub credentials in Git.

-a) Test that credential helper is installed
+a) Test that the credential helper is installed

 ```shell
 git credential-osxkeychain # test that credential helper is already installed
 > Usage: git credential-osxkeychain <get|store|erase> # good, its installed!
 ```

-If the osxkeychain helper isn't installed, then type `brew install git` into your terminal.
+If the osxkeychain helper isn't installed, type `brew install git` into your terminal.

-b) After you've confirmed that the credential helper is installed, type into your terminal
+b) After you've confirmed that the credential helper is installed, type:
 ```shell
 git config --global credential.helper osxkeychain # tells git to use osxkeychain credential helper
 ```

-c) At the end, you'll need to create a personal access token on GitHub by following [these instructions](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-Once you have a token, save it in a safe place (like LastPass or another password manager).
-You'll use it like a password when performing Git operations over HTTPS.
+c) Last, create a personal access token on GitHub by following [these instructions](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+Save it in a safe place (like LastPass or another password manager).
+You'll use it like a password when performing Git operations over HTTPS like this:

-For example, on the command line you will enter your GitHub username and token

 ```shell
 $ git clone https://github.com/username/example-repo.git